gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 To make it easy for the PastPerfect administrator to run the PPE, do the following:

--	Create a folder called `ppexport`
+-	Create a folder on the PastPerfect computer called `ppexport`
--	Create a folder called `ppexport\DigitalArchive`
+-	Create a subfolder called `ppexport\DigitalArchive`
 -	Copy `export_pp.exe` and `export_pp.config` to the `DigitalArchive` folder
--	In the `ppexport` folder, create a batch file named `ExportPastPerfectToDigitalArchive.bat` with the contents similar to those shown below.
-If the `ppexport` folder is not on a network, change the batch file to CD to the folder instead of using `pushd`
+-	In the `ppexport` folder, create a batch file named `ExportPastPerfectToDigitalArchive.bat` with contents similar to one of the examples shown below.
 -	Instruct the administrator to go to the `ppexport` folder and run the batch file

 ```